spilloid/AnchorDesk/README.md

 ## Probes & devices

 A probe is a scanner deployed on a customer LAN that pushes discovered devices into AnchorDesk.
 The reference probe is [netviz](https://github.com/Spillers-Technology/netviz).
 An admin registers a probe from **Admin → Probes** (or `POST /probes`) and receives its API key once.
-The probe then heartbeats and posts device records, which are upserted locally, displayed in the **Network** view, and available to link to tickets.
+A probe can be linked to a **company**, which then flows onto every device it discovers.
+The probe heartbeats and posts device records, which are upserted locally, displayed in the **Network** view, and available to link to tickets.

 The wire contract lives in [backend/src/providers/NetVizProvider.ts](backend/src/providers/NetVizProvider.ts).